 For women, appropriate attire might be a dress or skirt and blouse with low heels.
 The ground in and around the tent is uneven and it’s easy to stumble.
 For men, a shirt and tie are appropriate with dress slacks.
 If it’s a warm day, do not wear a jacket.
 The robe you will be wearing can get quite warm, and a jacket might become uncomfortable.

 Caps should be worn straight and parallel to the ground.
 Bobby pins may be used to hold caps in place.
-Tassels should be worn on the right front corner of your cap.
+Undergraduate tassels should be worn on the right front corner of your cap.
 Graduate tassels should be worn on the left front corner.

 Where will my family and friends sit?

 Family and friends will be seated in sections behind and beside the candidates.
 Degree candidates will occupy the left and right center sections of the tent.
 Please inform guests that it tends to be cool under the tent.

 Undergraduate ceremony guests should go straight to the tent and should be seated by 9:30 a.m. to ensure they get a seat.
 The tent will open for seating at 8:30 a.m.